Carrbridge Packhorse Bridge: History

-The packhorse bridge was constructed to allow funerals to proceed across the River Dulnain to Duthil Church.
+Although commonly referred to as a packhorse bridge it was constructed for general traffic, rather than for packhorses, and particularly to allow funerals to proceed across the River Dulnain to Duthil Church.
 Brigadier-General Alexander Grant commissioned the bridge.
 Stonemason John Niccelsone constructed the bridge at Lynne of Dalrachney and the £100 cost was paid for out of stipends of Duthil Church.
-The bridge was completed in 1717 and floods in the 1829 Muckle Spate washed away the guard rails.
+The bridge was completed in 1717 and floods in the 1829 Muckle Spate washed away the parapets.
 The bridge also provided a way for tradesmen and locals to cross the river.
 It is the Scottish Highlands' oldest known stone bridge.

 It was listed as a scheduled monument on 29 December 1958 and subsequently de-scheduled on 5 April 2016.
 The bridge became a Category B listed building on 5 October 1971.

 Description

-The bridge at the village of Carrbridge is a popular tourist attraction and is located in the Cairngorms mountain area of Scotland.
+The bridge in the village of Carrbridge is a popular tourist attraction and lies within the Cairngorms mountain area of Scotland.
 It has also been described as the coffin bridge.
 All that exists today is a slender arch across the River Dulnain.
 The width of the bridge between the missing side rails is 2.14 m.

 It is described in the Category B listing as a "High single span humpback rubble bridge; tooled rubble arch ring springing from natural rock abutment; neither surfacing nor parapet survive."